zhichen3/Mini_Projects/docs/source/one_d_advection_docs.rst

 .. prompt:: bash

    make unit_test DEBUG=TRUE
    ./unit_test
    ./plot *dat

 There is also a pre-written ``runtime_test.cpp`` used for testing runtime visualization.
+To run the ``runtime_test.cpp`` for test, use the following command:

+.. prompt:: bash

+   make runtime_test.cpp DEBUG=TRUE
+   ./runtime_test
+   ./plot runtime_data/* --animate